kurtosis/multiagent-rl/README.md

 - ```tests/``` Tests

-The main motivation for this codebase is to explore the behavior of RL agents (with varying levels of sophistication) in a multiagent environment that allows for bargaining and brinksmanship behaviors.
+The main motivation for this work is to explore the behavior of RL agents (with varying levels of sophistication) in a multi-agent environment that has mixed cooperative-competitive dynamics.

-These environments are based on modified "dual" version of the [Ultimatum game](https://en.wikipedia.org/wiki/Ultimatum_game) between two agents.
+The environments are based on modified "dual" version of the [Ultimatum game](https://en.wikipedia.org/wiki/Ultimatum_game) between two agents.
 A single turn
 of this game can be thought of as follows:
-- Each agent is given \\$1 to share with the other agent. (for \\$2 total at stake)
+- Each agent is given $1 to share with the other agent. (for $2 total at stake)
 - Each agent decides how much of their $1 to "offer" to the other agent.
 (They keep the remainder.)
 - Each agent also decides how much they will "demand" the other agent offer them.
 - All offers and demands are revealed simultaneously.
-- If both offers are above their corresponding demands, the agents split the \$2 per the offer amounts.
+- If both offers are above their corresponding demands, the agents split the $2 per the offer amounts.
 - If either offer is below its corresponding demand, both agents receive $0.

-A few variants of Dual Ultimatum game are implemented:
+A few variants of this Dual Ultimatum game are implemented:
 - A basic iterated game for a single learning agent, playing against a bot that does not learn.
-- An iterated game for two agents, both of which can potentially be learning agents.
+- An iterated game for two agents, one or both of which may potentially be learning agents.
 - Tournaments in which four or more agents take turns playing each other.
 In a tournament environment, rewards are based on the final rankings, rather than simply being each agent's cumulative score.
 (For instance, only the first-place finisher, after N rounds, might receive a non-zero reward.)